cosmos/cosmos-sdk/docs/docs/building-apps/04-vote-extensions.md

 Similar to extending a vote, an application can also verify vote extensions from other validators when validating their pre-commits.
 For a given vote extension, this process MUST be deterministic.
-The Cosmos SDK defines `VerifyVoteExtensionHandler`:
+The Cosmos SDK defines `sdk.VerifyVoteExtensionHandler`:

 ```go
 type VerifyVoteExtensionHandler func(Context, *abci.RequestVerifyVoteExtension) (*abci.ResponseVerifyVoteExtension, error)
 ```

-An application can set this handler in `app.go` via the `SetVerifyVoteExtensionHandler` `BaseApp` option function.
-The `VerifyVoteExtensionHandler`, if defined, is called during the `VerifyVoteExtension` ABCI method.
+An application can set this handler in `app.go` via the `baseapp.SetVerifyVoteExtensionHandler` `BaseApp` option function.
+The `sdk.VerifyVoteExtensionHandler`, if defined, is called during the `VerifyVoteExtension` ABCI method.
 If an application defines a vote extension handler, it should also define a verification handler.
 Note, not all validators will share the same view of what vote extensions they verify depending